-\begin{cor} $A_P(x) \leq \floor{\abs{x}/2}+2$ for all $x$. \end{cor} \begin{proof} Hyde showed in \cite[Theorem~3.1]{H13} that $A_N(x) \leq \floor{\abs{x}/2} + 1$, so the bound immediately follows from the proposition. \end{proof}
+\begin{cor} For all $x$, $A_P(x) \leq \floor{\abs{x}/2}+2$. \end{cor} \begin{proof} Hyde showed in \cite[Theorem~3.1]{H13} that $A_N(x) \leq \floor{\abs{x}/2} + 1$, so the bound immediately follows from the proposition. \end{proof}

-It follows from the procedure described in the first part of \thref{upperbound} that if $A_N(x)$ is witnessed by an NFA such that every state has at least one out-transition for every letter, then $A_P(x)\leq A_N(x)$ (because there are no rows of all zeros in the transition matrices, and the ``dead state'' $s$ need not be added).
+The procedure described in the first part of \thref{upperbound} demonstrates that if $A_N(x)$ is witnessed by an NFA such that every state has at least one out-transition for every letter, then $A_P(x)\leq A_N(x)$ (because there are no rows of all zeros in the transition matrices, and the ``dead state'' $s$ need not be added).

 As an example of this construction, according to Bj{\o}rn Kjos-Hanssen's website,\footnote{\url{https://math.hawaii.edu/wordpress/bjoern/complexity-of-0001101/}} $A_N(0001101)=4$ via the NFA depicted in Figure~\ref{fig:thenfa}.
 Here $s_1$ is both the initial and accepting state.
 In matrix form, this NFA can be represented as